atlarge-research/opendc/README.md

 -----

-OpenDC is an open-source simulation platform for datacenters aimed at both research and education.
+OpenDC is a free and open-source platform for datacenter simulation aimed at both research and education.

 ![Datacenter construction in OpenDC](docs/images/opendc-frontend-construction.png)